 OLD SCHOOL PROJECT

 The Old School is a Grade 2 listed building located in the heart of the community of Old Wolverton.
-Over the last 5 years Future Wolverton has raised over £800,000 to purchase and refurbish the Old School with the dream to bring it back into community and education use.
+Over the last 7 years Future Wolverton has raised over £1.24 million pounds to purchase and refurbish the Old School with the dream to bring it back into community and education use.

-The Old School will provide a focal point for the Old Wolverton community, giving long established residents a place to meet up and socialise, and new residents somewhere to find out about the area and participate in community activities.
-The project will also preserve the heritage of the area, telling the story of Wolverton’s agricultural past, and preserving an important listed building for the whole community to enjoy.
+The Old School provides a focal point for the Old Wolverton community, giving long established residents a place to meet up and socialise, and new residents somewhere to find out about the area and participate in community activities.
+The project preserves the heritage of the area, telling the story of Wolverton’s agricultural past, and preserving an important listed building for the whole community to enjoy.

 • A 3 bedroomed Guest House

-A strategic partnership has been established with Slated Row School, a community special school for children and young people aged 4 to 19.
+Slated Row School is a community special school for children and young people aged 4 to 19.
 The school caters for 182 pupils with moderate to complex special educational needs.

-The school will bring sponsorship to assist with the refurbishment of the Old School and will provide vital people resources to the running of the facilities in the building through work experience projects for its sixth form.
+The involvement of the school has levered in sponsorship which has helped with the refurbishment and fitting out of the building.
+The school is also providing vital people resources support the running of the facilities in the building through work experience projects for its sixth form.

-Every aspect of the way the building operates – from the cleaning to landscape maintenance – will be supported by the students.
-This will enable the children and young people from Slated Row to gain invaluable work experience, which we hope will enable them to secure paid employment when they leave school.
+Every aspect of the way the building operates – from the cleaning to landscape maintenance – is supported by the students.
+This in turn is enabling children and young people from Slated Row to gain invaluable work experience, which we hope will enable them to secure paid employment when they leave school.

-The building is Future Wolverton’s first asset and will generate an ongoing income, enabling the organisation to become financially self-sufficient.
+The Old School is Future Wolverton’s first asset and will generate an ongoing income, enabling the organisation to become financially self-sufficient.

 The development timeline